asyncapi/community/voting.md

 ### Cancel Voting

-1. TSC member adds `/cancel-vote` comment to an Issue or a Pull Request.
+1. The TSC member adds `/cancel-vote` comment to an Issue or a Pull Request.
 2. The Git Vote bot creates a comment.
 3. The AsyncAPI bot removes the `vote` label.